-The candidate, program faculty, and the dean of the center will be notified in writing of the candidate's probationary status by the Program Director.
+The candidate, program faculty, and the Department Chair will be notified in writing of the candidate's probationary status by the Program Director.

-If, while enrolled in practicum, a candidate goes on probation, the Program Director will decide whether the candidate will terminate or continue practicum.
-The candidate is allowed one year (two full semesters, excluding leaves of absence) to remove probationary status.
+If, while enrolled in practicum, a candidate is placed on probation, the Department Chair will decide whether the candidate will be eligible to begin or continue practicum or will be terminated from practicum.
+The candidate is allowed one year (two full semesters, excluding summer sessions and leaves of absence) to remove probationary status.
 While on probation, candidates must maintain full-time enrollment.

-No candidate on probation will be permitted to begin a practicum, apply for internship or register for Directed Study.
+No candidate on probation will be permitted to apply for internship or to register for Directed Study credit.